Jooglana/Julianas-Grade-Calculator-for-Hadavass-Calculus-I-Fall-2023-Class/README.md

 DISCLAIMER: The grade calculator only takes grades between 0 - 100.0 and attendance points between 0 - 12, if you were issued a grade that was outside the range for whatever reason, leave it in the issues section and I will address it.
 DISCLAIMER: 100% is the hard limit of the final grade, even if you really earned 102% or 101%, to be more respective of the college grading system.

+WHEN USING VERSION 4.0 OR LATER, YOU MUST RUN "SaveGrades" file BEFORE RUNNING THE PROGRAM IF USING THE SUPPLIED "run" FILE!

 Report any issues to the issues tab if needed!